Field dispatch

 How this page is made

-A nightly TypeScript job (scripts/generate-blog-viz.ts) reads the daily-metrics JSON files from the birbs project and re-renders this page with embedded Chart.js.
+The first seven charts were generated during the run by a nightly TypeScript job (scripts/generate-blog-viz.ts) that read the daily-metrics JSON files from the birbs project and re-rendered this page with embedded Chart.js.
 No build step, no API calls — the data is inlined in the HTML below.
+After round 1 closed, the page was extended once more by hand to add the chart groupings, the post-fledge cup-state correction, and the three “Hidden in the data” charts (visit clock, sleep, human visits) that the original generator didn’t produce.

 If a chart isn’t rendering, the page failed to load Chart.js from the CDN; refresh once and it should appear.